ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 93 Tawny-edged Skipper Polites themistocles (Latreille, 1824)

 This winsome little skipper was first described by Fabricius in 1787 from a southeastern United States specimen; he named it Papilio taumas.
 The description and name themistocles, bestowed by the well-known French entomologist Pierre Andre Latreille, were later given precedence.
 The type specimen from Latreille’s collection is thought to be in the Musée Nationale d’Histoire Naturelle in Paris (Miller and Brown 1981: 38).
-Boisduval and LeConte coined yet another name, Hesperia cernes, in their 1834 treatise, probably basing their description on a drawing by John Abbot rather than a specimen.
+Boisduval and LeConte coined yet another name, Hesperia cernes, in their 1834 treatise, probably basing their description on a drawing by John Abbot.

 Thaddeus W. Harris was the first to report this species in Massachusetts.
-In a passage undoubtedly written about 1840, but not published until the posthumous 1862 edition of his work, he refers to a specimen he called Hesperia ahaton, saying “It was captured many years ago in Milton, and I have given it the name of an Indian from that vicinity” (Harris 1862: 318, Fig 140; Scudder 1889: 1725).
+In a passage undoubtedly written about 1840, but not published until the posthumous 1862 edition of his work, he refers to a specimen he called Hesperia ahaton, saying “It was captured many years ago in Milton, and I have given it the name of an Indian from that vicinity” (Harris 1862: 318, Fig 140).
+Harris' Index gives the date of the specimen as 1831.
 The Native American to whom he refers remains a mystery.

 Photo: Spencer-Pierce-Little Farm, Newbury, Mass., B. Zaremba, July 29, 2008

-Tawny-edged is probably less common today, due primarily to the loss of open meadow areas as pre-industrial agriculture declined in New England after 1850 (Table 2).
+Tawny-edged is probably less common today than a century ago, due to the loss of open meadow areas as pre-industrial agriculture declined in New England after 1850 (Table 2).
 Rick Cech makes this point well, writing that the reversion of open areas to woodlands, the loss of meadows to development, and the use of environmental chemicals may all have combined to make the Tawny-edged much less abundant in the northeast today than at the turn of the century (2005: 279).

 Host Plants and Habitat